EastonLee/eastonlee.github.io/_posts/2017-04-13-troubleshooting-installing-os.markdown

 category: [GRUB, tools, OS]
 ---

+Some tools and configuration examples can be found in this [GitHub repository](https://github.com/easton042/Troubleshooting-Installing-OS).

 Installing OS is a bad job, rescuing one is worse, recovering data is the worst.
 But most time when it comes, we have to face it.

 When you update your OS or install another one, you are taking risks of failing next startup, messing up partitions or even losing valuable data.